TheEdoRan/next-safe-action/README.md

 }
 ```

-As you can see from the image, on the client you get back a typesafe response object, with three optional keys:

 On the client you get back a typesafe response object, with three optional keys:

 - `data`: if action runs without issues, you get what you returned in the server action body.